janhavishankar/jst/_pages/publications.md

 Thesis
 ======
-- MSc Thesis (2016): Trade-Growth Nexus: A Study of G20 Countries.
+- MSc Thesis (2016): Trade-Growth Nexus: A Study of G20 Countries
-- BSc Thesis (2014): Magneto-Hydrodynamics and Dynamo Theory.
+- BSc Thesis (2014): Magneto-Hydrodynamics and Dynamo Theory

 Other Selected Projects
 ======